 When to see a doctor

-Stevens-Johnson syndrome is a rare and unpredictable reaction.
-Your doctor may not be able to identify its exact cause, but usually the condition is triggered by a medication or an infection.
-A reaction to medication may start while you're using it or up to two weeks after you've stopped using it.
+Stevens-Johnson syndrome is a rare and unpredictable illness.
+Your health care provider may not be able to identify its exact cause, but usually the condition is triggered by medication, an infection or both.
+You may react to medication while you're using it or up to two weeks after you've stopped using it.

 Drugs that can cause Stevens-Johnson syndrome include: